erizov/Professor/semester_5/lecture_29_nlp_advanced/ner/README.md

 ### Comprehension

 1. Can you explain how Ner works in your own words?
-2. What is the key insight or technique that makes Ner efficient?
+2. What is the key insight or algorithm that makes Ner efficient?

 ### Analysis